Skip to content

 self.node._block_idx[block_or_blocks] = idx

-elif isinstance(idx, slice) and isinstance(block_or_blocks, Iterable):
+elif isinstance(idx, slice) and not isinstance(block_or_blocks, Block):

 block.attach(self.node)